xmrminer01102018/VegaToolsNConfigs/README.md

 # NOTE:
 This guide will work with most cryptonight V7 coins at Windows level hash rate(s).
 Most cryptonight V8 miners will not work with 18.30 driver.
 Please use cast-xmr for the time being.
 The hash rate is around 1250 H/s for XMR.
 If you want to use xmrig-amd or xmr-stak, use ROCm 1.9.1+.
 UPDATE: The cast-xmr will get you 1600 H/s on --intensity=10(default is 7).
 The xmrig-amd and xmr-stak are still at 1250H/s for V8.

-VegaUbuntuGuide - How to manually setup Vega mining in Ubuntu.
+VegaUbuntuGuide - How to manually setup Vega mining in Ubuntu for CryptoNight V7.

+VegaUbuntuGuide4CryptoNightV8 - How to manually setup Vega mining in Ubuntu for CryptoNight V8.

 Working Ubuntu Versions: